Click on the drug names in the picture below to learn more about the individual drugs concerning teen drug abuse.

 While LSD can give a person a feeling of euphoria or cause them to hallucinate, it can also create a “bad trip” – a feeling of intense terror, fear, and extreme worry about insanity or death which can last up to 12 hours.

 Some people never recover from an acid-induced psychosis.

 Gifted musician and songwriter Syd Barrett, founding member of Pink Floyd, left the band in 1968 due to mental illness brought on by excessive use of LSD.
 He never recovered and rarely recorded or performed after that.
 The “love drug” (ecstasy) can cause kids to make unwise decisions about sex while under the influence of the drug.
 It can lead to unprotected sex, to disease (STDs), and to unplanned pregnancy with an unknown partner.

 Ecstasy also smothers natural alarm signals the body gives out.
 Your body could be telling you that you are exhausted, dehydrated or overheated.
 Sometimes users of Ecstasy at raves or clubs die from over-exerting themselves.

 One other important thing to know about ecstasy in particular is that what dealers pass off as “E” (the chemical MDMA) – while bad enough on its own – could actually contain some other drug such as cocaine, heroin, or toxic substances like rat poison.

 Being honest with youth about the effects and dangers of drugs can help them make educated life choices.

-It may seem hard or weird to talk to them about drugs, but kids ten-years-old and younger get offered drugs, and they certainly see drug use on TV, in movies, and on the internet.
+It may seem hard or weird to talk to them about drugs, or teen drug abuse, but kids ten-years-old and younger get offered drugs, and they certainly see drug use on TV, in movies, and on the internet.